o

 ----------------

-Leafy and Established, Pretty 55+ Providence Point Offers a Mix of Condominiums, Town Homes and Duplexes in an Awe-Inspiring Setting
+Leafy and Settled, Pretty 55+ Providence Point Offers a Mix of Condominiums, Town Homes and Duplexes in an Awe-Inspiring Setting

 Nestled in the lush foothills of Washington's Cascade Mountains just 30 minutes southeast of Seattle, the town of Issaquah makes its home.
 It is also the site of the beautiful condominium community of Providence Point, one of the first 55+ retirement developments in the Pacific Northwest.
 This established community started out in the 1980s and spreads across 180 acres.